PermanentOrg/sftp-service/docs/collisions.md

 ## Deletion Risks

-We want to make sure that users understand the difference between a **sync **and a **copy. ** Those two commands mean different things in rclone:
+We want to make sure that users understand the difference between a **sync** and a **copy**.
+Those two commands mean different things in rclone:

 * **“sync”** is more destructive because it can delete files.
 For example syncing an empty local folder with a populated Permanent archive would lead to the complete deletion of the archive which may not be what the user expected.
 Hence the buttons or whatever UI is exposed to the user for rclone interaction must provide the appropriate warning.
-* **“copy” **is less destructive because it does not delete files, it either creates or overwrites.
+* **“copy”** is less destructive because it does not delete files, it either creates or overwrites.
 It can still cause data modification in the case of an overwrite.
 For example if a file exists both locally and on Permanent but with different content.
 After the copy both files would contain the same content.

 ## Other Notes